It's high times for soaring marijuana stocks on Wall Street

 "The total global (cannabis) category could reach upwards of $200 billion, as suggested by Constellation Brands," said Stifel analyst Christopher Growe.

-Canopy Growth has more than doubled in value this year, and Cronos Group has jumped 72 percent.
-GW Pharmaceuticals, which recently received government approval for a cannabis-derived drug used to treat seizures, is up 29 percent.
+Canopy Growth has more than doubled in value this year, and another rival trading in the U.S., Cronos Group has jumped 78 percent.
+KushCo Holdings has surged 36 percent and GW Pharmaceuticals, which recently received government approval for a cannabis-derived drug used to treat seizures, is up 29 percent.

 Growe said the value of the 22 largest marijuana companies trading in Canada has more than doubled since Aug.
 15, when the Canopy-Constellation deal was announced.
-That includes a big gain earlier this week, when the Center for Medicinal Cannabis Research at the University of California San Diego said the Food and Drug Administration will allow it to import capsules containing two key cannabis compounds from Tilray so the center can study their effectiveness in treating tremors.

-The stocks are extremely volatile, in part because there is so much speculation about their potential and so many questions and challenges before it's achieved.
-Tilray jumped 29 percent Tuesday and 38 percent Wednesday, and it's dropped 19 percent Thursday.

 Recreational marijuana will become legal across Canada on Oct.
 17, and consumable forms of the drug will be legal in 2019.
 Marijuana remains illegal in the U.S. at the federal level, but it's legal for recreational use in nine states and Washington, D.C., and for medical use in 31 states, according to the National Conference of State Legislatures.

 Growe noted that governments considering marijuana legalization or similar policies are likely to move very slowly.

-Other analysts say the gains are just too much, too fast.
-Tilray had just $20 million in revenue last year, but with a market valuation of about $16 billion, it's currently more valuable than Tiffany.
+And Mahoney said if there is a bubble, larger investors will protect themselves and won't overinvest in single companies, but smaller investors who see a chance to get rich quickly could suffer painful losses.

+"The small investors always end up with the short end of the stick," he said.
+"They don't have the insight, they don't have the experience."

+An investor who bought Tilray stock Wednesday might have agreed, as the shares fell 18 percent to finish at $176.